open-policy-agent/opa/docs/docs/policy-language.md

 function satisfies the following properties:

 - same arity as other functions with the same name
-- arguments should only be plain variables ie. no composite values
+- arguments should only be plain variables i.e. no composite values
 - argument names should not be repeated

 :::info